bow-swift/nef-plugin/README.md

     <img src="assets/nef-plugin-playgroundbook.png" alt="nef: action for making a Playground Book" width="90%"/>
 </p>

-> This feature needs to use SwiftPM tool.
+> This feature needs to use Swift Package Manager tool.
 Consequently, it will need to disable the sandbox thus it is not allowed in the App Store; but if you want to enjoy this feature, you only need to install the `.dmg` you'll find in the [releases](https://github.com/bow-swift/nef-plugin/releases) section.

 &nbsp;